Expand your knowledge of your Classical Civilisation or Ancient History GCSE subjects.

-Join experts who teach and study the ancient world at the University of Cambridge for an inspiring day of talks, tours, and taster sessions which will help you get more out of your Classical Civilization or Ancient History GCSE.
+Join experts who teach and study the ancient world at the University of Cambridge for an inspiring day of talks, tours, and taster sessions which will help you get more out of your Classical Civilisation or Ancient History GCSE.

-10.30 – 11.00 : Registration and Refreshments (Entrance 3)
+10.30 – 11.00 : Registration (Entrance 3)

-11.00 – 11.15 : Welcome (Dr Fran Middleton, room G.19)
+11.00 – 11.15 : Welcome from the Schools Liaison Officer

 11.30 – 12.30 : Session 1, with a choice between